Developing a Copyright Policy or Guidelines is a unique hands-on, eight-lesson eTutorial where you complete a draft

 Developing a Copyright Policy or Guidelines is ideal for anyone who needs to have consistent rules for applying copyright law in their organization.
 If you've tried to write your first copyright policy and haven't been able to complete it or need to update an outdated policy, this is the course for you.

-Although many librarians participate in this course, the course is ideal for any individual or organization.
-Every for- or nonprofit institution or organization would benefit from a written Copyright Policy or Guidelines.
+Although many librarians participate in this course, it's ideal for any individual or organization.
+Every for- or nonprofit institution or organization would benefit from a written copyright policy or guidelines.